 Maybe I'll find a photo of a Perseid meteor and post it here just to remind me of how much I didn't see.

-Thursday 9 August 2007
+Thursday, 9 August 2007

 JUST IN - The "Best Documented Record" of Climate Change Submitted

-The new data show that throughout millions of years, atmospheric carbon dioxide levels swung back and forth between about 250 parts per million, close to present-day levels, to more than 2,000 parts per million.
-At the same time, the southern ice sheets retreated as carbon dioxide rose and expanded again when levels fell, a pattern compatible with the idea that greenhouse gases caused the end of the late Paleozoic ice age.
+by Mitch Battros - Earth Changes Media The new data show that throughout millions of years, atmospheric carbon dioxide levels swung back and forth between about 250 parts per million, close to present-day levels, to more than 2,000 parts per million.
+At the same time, the southern ice sheets retreated as carbon dioxide rose and expanded again when levels fell.
+"This is the best documented record we have of what happens to the climate system during global warming following an ice age," said Isabel Montanez, professor of geology at the |

 Update August Perseids